 Who can a student contact if they want to discuss an incident of Title IX prohibited conduct in a confidential manner?

 A Confidential Resource will only report to the university that an offense took place and the location.
-Deciding among these options can be difficult, and individuals are encouraged to seek assistance from a confidential resource BEFORE deciding how to proceed.
+Deciding among these options can be difficult, and individuals are encouraged to seek assistance from a Confidential Resource BEFORE deciding how to proceed.
 Confidential consultations about Title IX Prohibited Conduct are available from persons who, by law, have special professional status (licensed mental health professionals, licensed healthcare workers and clergy).

-- On campus resources:
+- On campus Confidential Resources:

 - The Center for Health and Wellness is staffed by a licensed nurse through Carolina Pines Regional Medical Center.
 For more information or to book an appointment, visit this website.